-By collaborating with other departments and cancer centers, City of Hope’s gastrointestinal carcinoid cancer program has developed a large and active portfolio of clinical trials studying new treatments, including surgery, radiation and drug therapy regimens that are more effective against this disease.
+By collaborating with other departments and cancer centers, City of Hope has developed an extensive and active portfolio of gastrointestinal carcinoid cancer clinical trials studying new treatments, including more effective surgery, radiation and drug therapy regimens.
 Many of these promising therapies are only available to City of Hope patients.

-- Genetic testing and customized drug therapy tailored to the molecular profile of GI carcinoid cancer
+Genetic testing and customized drug therapy tailored to the molecular profile of GI carcinoid tumors

 City of Hope’s team of surgeons, gastroenterologists, medical oncologists, nurses, radiologists, and genetic and nutritional counselors work together closely at all stages to provide seamless, coordinated care.
 We balance that approach with personalized medicine — not just when it comes to your cancer, but the kind that makes you feel supported throughout your treatment.